cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

 - a CouchDB admininstration password
 - a CouchDB database access password
 - a cozy-stack admin password
-- You will need to provide your email address for Let's Encrypt SSL certificate validation and your cozy instance creation
+- You will need to provide your email address for Let's Encrypt SSL certificate validation and your Cozy instance creation

 # Couchdb